 Indoor and Radiological Health (IRH) Branch

-On Tuesday and Wednesday, June 21 and 22, 2016, the Indoor and Radiological Health Branch will be CLOSED!!!
-Our office is moving from the Ala Moana Health Center (591 Ala Moana Boulevard) to our NEW LOCATION at 99-945 Halawa Valley Street in Aiea (the former Vector Control building).
-We will reopen for business on Thursday, June 23, 2016 at 99-945 Halawa Valley Street, Aiea, Hawaii 96701.
-We apologize for any inconvenience and unforeseen complications that comes with moving to new location.

-The Indoor and Radiological Health (IRH) Branch consists of the following programs:

-Final draft - Indoor and Radiological Health (IRH) Branch

 As of June 23, 2016, the Indoor and Radiological Health Branch (IRHB) has MOVED!!!
 Our new office address is 99-945 Halawa Valley Street in Aiea (please look for the Animal Quarantine signs and take the right in to the driveway.
 Our complex is the first one on the left).
 Please refer to the map below.
 We apologize for any inconvenience and unforeseen complications that comes with moving to new location.

 The Indoor and Radiological Health (IRH) Branch consists of the following programs: